Stir the yeast into the water and bloom per instructions

 In a large bowl, mix together the flour and salt.

-Once the dough comes together, cover and let rise until doubled in size (about 1 ½-2 hours).
+Cover and let rise until doubled in size (about 1 ½-2 hours).

-Using your hand or a rubber spatula, start from the rim of the bowl to work the dough loose from the sides and fold it up and towards the center of the bowl.
+Using a rubber spatula, start from the rim of the bowl to work the dough loose from the sides and fold it up and towards the center of the bowl.
 Turn the bowl 90 degrees, and repeat until all the dough has been pulled from the sides and folded towards the center.

-Once finished, cover and let the dough rise again for another 1 ½-2 hours.
+Cover and let the dough rise again for another 1 ½-2 hours.

 Once the dough has doubled in size again, gently transfer it from the bowl to a lightly floured surface.